anutron/clientcide/Docs/UI/StickyWin.md

 * useIframeShim - (*boolean*, optional) use an [IframeShim][] to mask content below the element; defaults to *true*
 * iframeShimSelector - (*string*) the css selector to find the element within your popup under which the [IframeShim][] should be placed to obscure select lists and the like (see [IframeShim][])
 * inject - (*object*) the target and location of where to inject the StickyWin; defaults to *{target: document.body, where: 'bottom'}*
+* destroyOnClose - (*boolean*) when closed, the container is removed and garbage collected (this makes the StickyWin instance useless after it's been closed).
+Defaults to *false*.

 ### Events